Ryac1/Ryac_TW_Steamdeck_UI/README.md

 ## Turtle WoW Launcher

 20 april 2025 update: it seems the latest version on the launcher broke it for steam.
 There is a guide on how to get it to work here: https://forum.turtle-wow.org/viewtopic.php?p=129648
+07 Juli 2025 update: It is currently not possible to get a recent Launcher working.
+There might be a Linux version coming that could work.

 It is possible to use the Turtle WoW launcher.
 To do this do the following: